scalameta/metals/website/blog/2022-08-01-aluminium.md

 ## [Scala 3] Auto complete and import extension methods

-Scala3 introduced `extension methods` that allows defining new methods to the existing types.
+Scala3 introduced `extension methods` that allow defining new methods to your existing types.

-However, previously, Metals couldn't auto-complete extension methods, and developers have to find an appropriate extension methods from workspace and import it by hand.
-It is quite time-consuming.
+However, previously, Metals couldn't auto-complete extension methods, and developers have to find an appropriate extension method from their workspace and import it by hand.
+It is was time-consuming and not alway beginner friendly.

-Now, Metals provides auto-completion for the extension methods and auto-import them!
+Now, Metals provides auto-completion for extension methods and auto-imports them!

 ![extension-methods](https://i.imgur.com/EAbVHeH.gif)